-In teaching at university I had two students that stood out from the others – they thought creatively, they were driven by curiosity, and were the only ones who seemed able to “think outside of the box”.
+While teaching at university I had two students that stood out from the others – they thought creatively, they were driven by curiosity, and were the only ones who seemed able to “think outside of the box”.
 They were both graduates of the Shambhala School.
-When my kids were ready for school, the Shambhala School was only natural.
+When my kids were ready for school, the Shambhala School was the natural choice.

 – Dr. Tarah Wright, Shambhala School parent and university professor.